 Having designed the first high COR irons in 2004 (770CFE irons) and just coming off having created fairway woods with a 32mm face height with a high COR (949MC woods), Wishon felt it could be possible to create a high COR hybrid design.
 What made this possible was the fact that at the time, golf hybrid clubheads typically were being designed with a taller face height than most fairway woods.
 While the width of a hybrid face was less than that of a fairway wood, being able to design the face with a little taller face height allowed Wishon to get enough face area that when combined with a very high strength steel alloy formed to a thickness of only 1.6mm, a COR of right under the USGA limit of 0.830 could be achieved.

 In addition, very precise robotic welding was utilized to attach the thin face to the hybrid head body so that the width of the welding line could be minimized to allow as much of the face to be able to be deflected inward at impact.
-Utilizing a very unique 304 grade stainless steel hosel, the 775HS head is bendable for custom lie and face angle fitting.
-The result was the 775HS hybrids which stand as the industry’s first hybrid clubhead designed with a high COR
+Utilizing a very unique 304 grade stainless steel hosel, his hybrid heads are bendable for custom lie and face angle fitting.
+The result was the hybrids which stand as the industry’s first hybrid clubhead designed with a high COR

 I can't emphasize more, how much fun these hybrids are to play with.
 My index has dropped by 2 and my approach and par three shots are making my playing partners very upset.

 If you wish to discuss this concept more, please call 226-785-1396 or e-mail me at email@example.com and I can even price you out a set.